How Are Sales Forecasts Developed for an Established Business: A Full Breakdown (2026)

 Best for: Teams with at least 6 months of CRM data and documented stage definitions.

-Assign a win probability to each pipeline stage based on historical close rates.
-Apply those probabilities to the current value of every deal at that stage.
+Assign a win probability to each stage based on historical close rates.
+Apply those probabilities to every active deal.
 Sum the results.

-Example: If deals in "Proposal Sent" close at 35% historically, and you have $800K in proposals outstanding, that stage contributes $280K to your weighted forecast.
+Example: if "Proposal Sent" closes at 35% historically and you have $800K in proposals, that stage contributes $280K to your weighted forecast.

-This method is more accurate than historical run-rate for businesses with active pipelines and documented conversion data.
-It also catches shortfalls early — a Salesforce benchmarking study found that pipeline-stage forecasting reduces quarterly forecast error by up to 40% compared to run-rate methods alone.
+More accurate than run-rate for businesses with active pipelines and documented conversion data.
+A Salesforce benchmarking study found pipeline-stage forecasting reduces quarterly forecast error by up to 40% versus run-rate methods alone.

 Multivariable Forecasting